paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 $ ansible-playbook desktop.yml --ask-become-pass
 ```

+Finally, restart your computer for all the changes to take effect.

 ### Available roles

 >You can disable a role by commenting it out in desktop.yml playbook.
 All paths are relative to the `roles` directory, unless otherwise stated.